 Minor Violations/Nonconformances.
 There is no set rule as to what is minor and what is not, i.e., the determination that an issue is minor will depend on the circumstances of the particular issue.
 Minor violations/nonconformances do not usually warrant enforcement action but must be corrected.
 The report details may describe minor violations/nonconformances, but these minor violations/nonconformances do not receive a tracking number.

 The inspection report may identify minor violations/nonconformances for non-repetitive noncompliance with little or no safety significance or regulatory impact.
-Documentation of minor violation/nonconformances will be at the discretion of the inspection team leader and the appropriate management personnel.
+Documentation of minor violation/nonconformances will be at the discretion of the inspection team leader and the appropriate management personnel in accordance with Section 05.07b of this IMC.
 Minor violations/nonconformances may include applicant or vendor-identified issues such as:

 isolated failures to implement a requirement that do not result in significant safety or regulatory consequences;